+When the Connect to Server dialog box is prompted, do the following:

-Server Name A list of server names is displayed in the drop-down menu.
+Select the required sever name from the Server Name drop-down menu.
+A list of server names is displayed in the drop-down menu.
 For example, VMware ESX, VMware vCenter Server.

+Enter the appropriate username.

+Enter a strong password.

+Click Connect.
 The selected VM is connected to the remote server.